-Cory Hand enters his fourth season at the helm of the George Fox women’s soccer team for the 2016 season.
+Cory Hand enters his fifth season at the helm of the George Fox women’s soccer team for the 2017 season.

 Since being at the helm of the Bruins Women’s Soccer program, Hand has recruited players that have come from Collegiate National Champions, Club National Champions, Club State Champions from six different states, and players recognized at the regional level of ODP.
 Within his first couple of years, he has had several players recognized for their all-Conference accolades including the only Freshmen to receive honors from the conference in 2015 in Savannah Moisan and a NWC Player of the Year in Alyssa Montero (who went on after graduating from GFU to play in the WPSL alongside some of the best players in the country).

 In the 2016 season, Hand led the Bruins to a 3-14-3 overall record with a 3-11-2 conference record.
 Eight of the Bruins 14 losses came by a one goal differential.